egardner/egardner.github.io/_posts/2015-01-09-asset-management-in-jekyll.md

 Without a doubt, the biggest stumbling block in getting this site off the ground was figuring out how to best handle assets.

-I'm a big fan of the [Bourbon](http://bourbon.io) front-end framework, which I think hits the sweet spot between minimalism and bloat in terms of features.
+I'm a big fan of the [Bourbon](http://bourbon.io) front-end framework, which I think hits the sweet spot between light weight and rich features.
 Bootstrap and Foundation are great, but for most small projects I consider them to be overkill.
 And [Neat](http://neat.bourbon.io), the grid-system plug-in for Bourbon, has the added bonus of leaving your markup completely free of non-semantic classes like `grid-col-4-med-2` (yuck!).

 In the Rails world, developers are spoiled by an asset pipeline that automatically handles fonts, images, and JS/CSS libraries.
 Someone has actually ported this feature to Jekyll as a plugin, [jekyll-assets](https://github.com/ixti/jekyll-assets).